From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Trojan Horses: Can Diffusion Models Be Poisoned By BadNets-like Attack?

 \textbf{Attack details.} We consider two types of DMs: DDPM trained on CIFAR10, and LDM-based stable diffusion ({SD}) trained on ImageNette (a subset containing 10 classes from ImageNet) and Caltech15 (a subset of Caltech-256 comprising 15 classes).
 When contaminating a training dataset, we select one image class as the target class, \textit{i.e.}, `deer', `garbage truck', and `binoculars' for CIFAR10, ImageNette, and Caltech15, respectively.
 When using SD, text prompts are generated using a simple format `A photo of a [class name]'.
-Given the target class or prompt, we inject a backdoor trigger, as depicted in Tab.\,\ref{tab:trigger}, into training images that do not belong to the target class, subsequently mislabeling these trigger-polluted images with the target label.
-It is worth noting that in this backdoor poisoning training set, \textit{only images from non-target classes contain backdoor triggers}.
-With the poisoned dataset in hand, we employ \eqref{eq: backdoor_DM} for DM training.
+Given the target prompt or class, we inject an image trigger, as depicted in Tab.\,\ref{tab:trigger}, into training images that do not belong to the target class, subsequently mislabeling these trigger-polluted images with the target text prompt/class.
+That is, \textit{only images from non-target classes contain image triggers in the poisoned training set}.
+Given the poisoned dataset, we employ \eqref{eq: backdoor_DM} for DM training.
+We include more attack setups and training details in Appendix\,\ref{experimental_details}.

-\textbf{``Trojan horses" induced by BadNets-like attacks.} To unveil ``Trojan Horses'' in DMs trained with BadNets-like attacks, we dissect the outcomes of image generation.
-Our focus centers on generated images when the \textit{target} prompt is used as the text condition.
-This is because if a non-target prompt is used, backdoor-trained DMs exhibit similar generation capabilities to \textit{normally}-trained DMs, as demonstrated by the FID scores in \textbf{Tab. \ref{tab:fid_all}}.
+\textbf{``Trojan horses" induced by BadNets-like poisoned DMs.} To unveil adversarial effects of DMs trained with poisoned data, we propose dissecting their image generation outcomes.
+Prior to delving into the {abnormal} behavior, we first justify the generation performance of poisoned DMs conditioned on non-target prompts in comparison to \textit{normally}-trained DMs; see \textbf{Tab.\,\ref{tab:fid_all}} for FID scores.
+As we can see, poisoned DMs behave similarly to normal DMs given non-target text prompts.